 How much does an emergency dental visit cost?

 Emergency visits at the dental office are typically charged as normal.
 This means that whether you need an extraction, a root canal, or an X-ray, you will pay as much as you would at a regular dental appointment.
 Visiting an ER for problems focusing on teeth and gums, on the other hand, can be excessively expensive.
 You are better off going to a dentist.
 They will provide specialist care at a smaller fee.

-Can you go to an emergency dentist with no insurance?
+Can you go to an emergency dentist near you with no insurance?

 Yes.
 The emergency dentist will charge you as they would normally.
 If, however, you are insured, your plan is likely to cover the fees with accordance to your rates.